LaMMMy/Resume/Resume.md

 ## Background

-I am a software developer who is always looking to utilize my skills and experience to help solve problems while still working to increase my knowledge.
+I am a software developer who is always looking to use my skills and experience to help solve problems while still working to increase my knowledge.

 My goal is to obtain a software development job with your company.